Satiric misspelling: In humor

 Replacing "c" with "k" was at the center of a Monty Python joke from the Travel Agent sketch.
 Eric Idle's character has an affliction that makes him pronounce the letter C as a B, as in "blassified" instead of "classified".
 Michael Palin asks him if he can say the letter K; Idle replies that he can, and Palin suggests that he spell words with a K instead of C. Idle replies: "what, you mean, pronounce 'blassified' with a K? [...]
 Klassified. [...]
 Oh, it's very good!
 I never thought of that before!
 What a silly bunt!"

 KKK replacing c or k

-A common satiric usage of the letters KKK is the spelling of America as Amerikkka, alluding to the Ku Klux Klan, referring to underlying racism in American society.
+A common satiric usage of the letters KKK is the spelling of America as Amerikkka (or AmeriKKKa), alluding to the Ku Klux Klan, referring to underlying racism in American society.
 The earliest known usage of Amerikkka recorded in the Oxford English Dictionary is in July 1970, in an African-American magazine called Black World.

 The spelling Amerikkka came into greater use after the 1990 release of the gangsta rap album AmeriKKKa's Most Wanted by Ice Cube.

 The letters KKK have been inserted into several other words and names, to indicate similar perceived racism, oppression or corruption.
 Examples include: